wilsonmar/wilsonmar.github.io/_posts/2022-08-20-change-management.md

    5. <strong>Complete the Change Management Effort</strong> - The processes in this group reinforce the work in the change management plans, determine the effectiveness of the work, monitor progress, and transition the change initiative to the business.
 These processes include measuring results and comparing to the expected benefits or business objectives.
 These processes also include the continuous improvement activities that come from the post-project analysis and lessons learned.
    <br /><br />

+Within "Evaluate Change Impact and Organizational Readiness":

 <table border="1" cellpadding="4" cellspacing="0">
-<tr><th> Memonic </th><th> Section </th></tr>
+<tr><th> Memonic </th><th> Section 5.1...</th></tr>
 <tr valign="top"><td> D </td><td>
-5.1.1	Define the Change<br />
+1	Define the Change<br />
-5.1.2	Determine Why the Change is Required<br />
+2	Determine Why the Change is Required<br />
-5.1.3	Develop a Clear Vision of the Future State
+3	Develop a Clear Vision of the Future State
    </td></tr>
 <tr valign="top"><td> I </td><td>
-5.1.4	Identify Goals, Objectives and Success Criteria<br />
+4	Identify Goals, Objectives and Success Criteria<br />
-5.1.5	Identify Sponsors Accountable for the Change<br />
+5	Identify Sponsors Accountable for the Change<br />
-5.1.6	Identify Stakeholders Affected by the Change
+6	Identify Stakeholders Affected by the Change
    </td></tr>
 <tr valign="top"><td> A </td><td>
-5.1.7	Assess the Change Impact<br />
+7	Assess the Change Impact<br />
-5.1.8	Assess Alignment of the Change with Organizational Strategic Objectives and Performance Measurement<br />
+8	Assess Alignment of the Change with Organizational Strategic Objectives and Performance Measurement<br />
-5.1.9	Assess External Factors that may Affect Organizational Change
+9	Assess External Factors that may Affect Organizational Change
    </td></tr>
 <tr valign="top"><td> C </td><td>
-5.1.10	Assess Organization Culture(s) Related to the Change<br />
+10	Assess Organization Culture(s) Related to the Change<br />
-5.1.11	Assess Organizational Capacity for Change<br />
+11	Assess Organizational Capacity for Change<br />
-5.1.12	Assess Organizational Readiness for Change<br />
+12	Assess Organizational Readiness for Change<br />
-5.1.13	Assess Communication Needs, Communication Channels and Ability to Deliver Key Messages<br />
+13	Assess Communication Needs, Communication Channels and Ability to Deliver Key Messages<br />
-5.1.14	Assess Learning Capabilities<br />
+14	Assess Learning Capabilities<br />
-5.1.15	Conduct Change Risks Assessment
+15	Conduct Change Risks Assessment
    </td></tr>
 </table>